 Format: Offered entirely online, on-campus, or in a hybrid format.

 Results: Master of Public Administration with a concentration in

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-The MPA in Non-Profit & Faith-based Organizations program prepares students for positions like non-profit executive director, consultant, or church/parachurch professional staff.
+The Master of Public Administration with a focus in Non-Profit and Faith-Based Organizations program prepares students for meaningful careers in the non-profit sector like non-profit executive director, consultant or church/parachurch professional staff.

 If you're looking for master's degree programs for NGO and non-profit leadership in Virginia, be sure to put the Robertson School of Government MPA at the top of your list.
 Contact us today to begin your journey toward a Christ-focused career in leadership today.

 Regent Grad, 2012

 "My online degree allowed me to incorporate my academics with my profession making my graduate experience at Regent incredibly relevant."